Council tax exemption

 To see if you may qualify for exemption please consider the following points:

-- Full-time students living in other accommodation occupied solely by full-time students will be granted exemption from payment of council tax on submission to the council of a Council Tax Exemption Certificate for each individual.
+- Full-time students living in other accommodation occupied solely by full-time students will be granted exemption from payment of council tax on submission to the council of a copy of your Statement of Registration letter

-- Where only one adult who is not a full-time student lives in a dwelling together with one or more full-time students, a reduction of 25 per cent in the council tax for the dwelling will be given on submission of a Council Tax Exemption Certificate for each student.
+- Where only one adult who is not a full-time student lives in a dwelling together with one or more full-time students, a reduction of 25 per cent in the council tax for the dwelling will be given on submission of the Statement of Registration letter for each student.
 This covers the case, for example, of a student or students living at home with only one parent, or a student living with a non-student husband or wife.

 - Part-time students are not entitled to any exemption from or reduction of council tax, although they can apply directly to their local authority for a rebate if they are on a low income.

 - Where a full-time student or students live(s) together with two or more non-student adults (for example, at home with both parents) no reduction will be given for the dwelling.
-There is therefore no point in requesting an Exemption Certificate if these are your circumstances.
+There is therefore no point in submitting your Statement of Registration letter if these are your circumstances.

 - Special regulations affect overseas students who bring with them a non-British husband / wife / child.
 For advice, check with the Imperial College Union Advice Centre.